denten-books/plain-text/main.md

 Anonymous authorship.

-# Part II
+# Part 2

-## Processing Words, Human-Computer Interfaces
+## 2.1 Processing Words, Human-Computer Interfaces
 Containing an argument for text as an interface between human and machine.
 History of combinatorial languages and logic.
 Stack as a model of communication

 "Pen is Mightier than a Sword" by Pam A. Mueller and Daniel M. Oppenheimer.